 - Gets overwhelmed and loses focus when unexpected tasks or challenges arise.

-The main point, as you can see, is to be clear, specific, and matter-of-fact.
+As you can see, the main point is to be clear, specific, and matter-of-fact.
 This kind of insight will help employees with all areas of improvement, no matter their role or their rank within the company. eLeaP has powerful tools and resources to ensure you have success when it comes to reviews and self-evaluations.
+Start your free trial today.